spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/business-technology/data-team/platform/monte-carlo/index.html.md

 [Monte Carlo](https://www.montecarlodata.com/) (MC) is our [Data Observability](https://www.montecarlodata.com/blog-what-is-data-observability/) tool and helps us **deliver better results more efficiently**.

+The Data Team default for observing the status of the data is using Monte Carlo.
+Creating any tests (called monitors in MonteCarlo) are done via the UI of Monte Carlo and reported according to the [notification strategy](/handbook/business-technology/data-team/platform/monte-carlo/#notification-strategy).
+On another iteration in the near future we plan to implement [Monitors as Code](https://docs.getmontecarlo.com/docs/monitors-as-code) and these tests will also be version controlled.
+Currently dbt still used for existing tests, there is no roadmap in place to migrate these to Monte Carlo.

 ## How We Operate Monte Carlo

 We use the [#data-pipelines](https://gitlab.slack.com/archives/C0384JBNVDJ) Slack channel for MC platform related alerts.